American Legion Auxiliary Merrick Unit 1282

 - Panama - December 20, 1989 to January 31, 1990

 - Persian Gulf - August 2, 1990 to today - and continuing until cessation of hostilities as determined by the U.S.government; open eligibility thus applies to ALL current active-duty service members.

 About the American Legion Auxiliary - Merrick Unit 1282

 This is how we got started.
 Former American Legion Merrick Post No. 1282 Commander, Philip L. Williams, applied for a Charter for us in 2007.
 On April 12, 2008 the Charter was signed and we became a Unit.
-We began with 11 members and now have 69 members.
-Lucy Murphy was our first President and she held that position for 5 years.
-In 2013, Florence Hoffman assumed the role of President and is our current President.
+We began with 11 members and now have 85 members.
+Lucy Murphy was our first President and she held that position for 7 years.
+In 2013, Florence Hoffman assumed the role of President which lasted for 6 years until June of 2019, our currrent Auxiliary President is Laura Lahood.
 Our Executive meeting is the first Monday of every month and our General Membership meeting is the third Tuesday of each month.